glamdatasci/website/content/code-of-conduct.md

 ### Attribution & Acknowledgements

-This code of conduct is based on the [Open Life Science Code of Conduct][], which is based in turn on the Open Code of Conduct from the TODOGroup.
+This code of conduct is based on the [Open Life Science Code of Conduct][], which is based in turn on the [Open Code of Conduct from the TODOGroup][].

 [Open Life Science Code of Conduct]: https://openlifesci.org/code-of-conduct
+[Open Code of Conduct from the TODOGroup]: https://todogroup.github.io/opencodeofconduct/